Eremiel/tutty/content/introductions/2-problem.md

 1. Compute the formation energy of the involved compounds, and
 2. Relate this to the thermochemistry of dissolved species to account for $ {\rm Na}^+ $

 To complete the first part, we will employ Density-Functional-Theory.
 For the second part, we will draw on classical thermodynamics to relate our computed results to electrochemical environments.
-This is a very common 'trick', because it is very costly to investigate aqueous phases where the solvent degrees of freedom contribute substantially to Gibb's free energy.
+This is a very common *trick*, because it is very costly to investigate dissolved phases where the solvent degrees of freedom contribute substantially to Gibb's free energy.